JohnLindahlTech/bitwarden-backup/README.md

 * Encrypts the archive with 7zip AES256 encryption with your own passphrase (Remember to keep it long!).
 This allows for non-vendor lock in backups (vs the BW native encrypted-json backup requires you restore to the same user account).
 * Decrypt and unpack a backup archive to gain access to the backed up files.

-## Roadmap / TODO
-* Restore personal vault into a (new) Bitwarden Account from Backup archive.
-* Restore organizational vault(s) into a (new) Bitwarden Organization from Backup archive.

 ### Run Docker